baidu-security/openrasp-v8/README.md

 The language support briges are not just some C++ ports, but also the language specified native interfaces.
 Such as jni fo Java and cgo for Go.

-## Clone

-The pre-built static libraries are tracked by git-lfs in this repository, you should make sure the git and git-lfs have been installed before you clone.

-If the libraries are not pulled correctly, errors will be occured in link stage.
-Please check the git lfs installation and the network, and then execute `git lfs pull` to pull libraries again.

 ## Build

 We use CMake to generate the files needed by your build tool (GNU make, Visual Studio, Ninja, etc.) for building openrasp-v8 and its language ports.